Noise Levels in Valley High-North Laguna, Sacramento, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Western Valley High-North Laguna sounds about 36% louder than Central Valley High-North Laguna to the human ear, a 4.4 dBA gap.
+To the human ear, noise in eastern Valley High-North Laguna sounds about 160% louder than in northern Valley High-North Laguna, a 13.8 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from S Sacramento Fwy do you need to be?